-After Iowa Debacle, Left's Tech Experts Say Dems Need A Strategic Shakeup
+After Iowa Debacle, Tech Experts Who Aid Progressives Call For A Strategic Shake-Up

 Light falls on Shadow

-After the Iowa caucus, the spotlight swung to Shadow, the small tech company that built the glitchy application precinct chairs were supposed to use to report results.
+After the Iowa caucus, the spotlight swung to Shadow, the small tech company that built the glitchy application that precinct chairs were supposed to use to report results.

 Shadow's primary business is operating two applications for the progressive movement: a messaging product and a data integration tool.